jkrogager/VoigtFit/docs/_build/html/_sources/install.rst.txt

 Installation
 ============

-VoigtFit is currently only written and tested for Python 2.7;
+VoigtFit is now available for Python 3!
+The code has been tested on 3.6 and 3.7.
-However, the code is currently being ported to Python 3.6 -- Stay tuned!
+Support for Python 2.7 will be continued for a while but will eventually be dropped since Python 2.7 is no longer supported by the Python developers.

 Dependencies
 ------------

-VoigtFit depends on matplotlib_, numpy_, scipy_, h5py_, astropy_, and lmfit_.
+VoigtFit depends on matplotlib_, numpy_, scipy_, h5py_ (>2.1), astropy_, and lmfit_.
 You
 can install these using your favorite Python package manager such as `pip <https://pip.pypa.io/en/stable/installing/>`_ or `conda <http://conda.pydata.org/docs/>`_.